DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 published an updated URI specification in 2005 ({{?RFC3986}}).

 In 2004, a group of browser vendors created the WHATWG, an effort to evolve Web-related specifications outside of the W3C or IETF.
-The WHATWG initially forked the HTML specification from the W3C, and later also forked the URL specification from IETF by creating the WHATWG URL Living Standard ({{URL-LS}}).
-From that point onwards, even though development of URIs and URLs continued at IETF, this work no longer had any impact on Web browsers.
+The WHATWG eventually forked the URL specification from IETF by creating the WHATWG URL Living Standard ({{URL-LS}}).
+From that point onwards, even though development of URIs and URLs continued at IETF, this work generally didn't lead to corresponding implementation changes in Web browsers.

 Almost two decades later, the situation hasn't changed.
 The IETF still maintains URL/URI specifications that are authoritative in all contexts except